 2. Sending A Family Newsletter

-While some families still do this, we now mostly rely on our Facebook feeds to keep everyone updated year round.
+While some families still participate in sending out a lengthy family newsletter each year, we now mostly rely on our Facebook feeds to keep everyone updated year-round.
+This is either good news or bad news depending on whether you prefer handwritten notes or not.

 3. Singing Carols To Neighbors